qiangyicheng/flory/docs/paper/paper.md

 where $N_\mathrm{C}$ is the number of components, $N_\mathrm{P}$ is the number of phases, $J_p$ denotes the fraction of volume that phase $p=1,\ldots,N_\mathrm{P}$ occupies in the entire system, and $\phi_{p,i}$ is the volume fraction of component $i=1,\ldots,N_\mathrm{C}$ in phase $p$.
 The physical behavior of the mixture is encoded in the free energy density $f$, which `flory` expresses using four orthogonal aspects: interaction, entropy, ensemble, and constraints.
 The package only imposes limits on the entropy part, which is crucial for the core algorithm, while the other three aspects are rather flexible.
+For instance, the interactions can be described by quadratic terms, like in the Flory-Huggins model, and the parameters can be obtained from database such as `3PDB` [@Polymera] for realistic polymer mixtures, or freely chosen for theoretical investigations.
 By combining these four aspects, `flory` supports a broad range of free energy densities $f$ with different ensembles and constraints.
 A few widely-used specializations are provided for all four aspects, while customized ones can be added easily.